How do you learn magic?

 Modern Coin Magic by J.B.
 Bobo

 There are many others of course, but these books alone contain some of the best material out there for new and old magicians alike.
-The big disadvantage of books though is of course that the images are static and often, especially with certain classic books, the use of drawings, or less than high quality images, to convey complicated handling results in nothing but confusion for the student.
+The significant disadvantage of books though is of course that the images are static and often, especially with certain classic books, the use of drawings, or less than high-quality photos, to convey complicated handling results in nothing but confusion for the student.

-The thing to remember is though, that almost every magic concept, sleight and effect has already been created and they are all probably written in a book getting dusty on a shelf somewhere, so don’t turn your nose up at magic books!
+The thing to remember is though that almost every magic concept, sleight and effect have already been created and they are all probably written in a book getting dusty on a shelf somewhere, so don’t turn your nose up at magic books!

 I have heard many magicians complain that “young magicians today, they have it so easy” because of the easy access to instructional DVDs.
-These are incredible and my collection seems to constantly grow ever larger.
-DVDs allow the instructor to convey their points far more easily by showing moves repeatedly, from different angles and at different speeds.
-This is of course a huge leg up on learning from books.
+These are incredible, and my collection seems to be forever growing more extensive.
+DVDs allow the instructor to convey their points far more quickly by showing moves repeatedly, from different angles and at different speeds.
+This is, of course, a huge leg up on learning from books.

-There really aren’t many disadvantages for using DVDs to learn from that aren’t also present for books, which is of course the ability to ask questions, as you will inevitably want to do.
+There aren’t many disadvantages for using DVDs to learn from that aren’t also present for books, which is, of course, the ability to ask questions, as you will inevitably want to do.

 To me, this will always be the greatest way to learn magic.
 And not just because I’m trying to make a living teaching online these days!
-This is because I started out using books, DVDs and online courses to learn magic, but it wasn’t until I was able to sit down with a professional, albeit retired, magician that my performances really moved to the next level.
+This is because I started out using books, DVDs and online courses to learn magic.
+Still, it wasn’t until I was able to sit down with a professional, albeit retired, magician that my performances moved to the next level.

 My first mentor was a man by the name of Jim Holt, who had been an incredibly successful clown that had toured all over the world, performing to thousands of people.
-Jim taught me a great deal, most importantly though, was the need to have a “kicker” ending.
-It is all good and well having the most polished magical effect ever created, but the ending (and the opening) are all your spectators will actually remember.
-Having someone like Jim to shoot down effects that didn’t belong in my act made it far easier for me to streamline my shows and give my audience the kind of entertainment I had hoped for.
+Jim taught me a great deal, most importantly, though, was the need to have a “kicker” ending.
+It is all good and well having the most polished magical effect ever created, but the end (and the opening) are all your spectators will remember.
+Having someone like Jim to shoot down effects that didn’t belong in my act made it far easier for me to streamline my shows and give my audience the kind of entertainment I had always imagined being able to provide.

-To get the best out of your mentor though, you need to be learning magic on your own time, and coming to them with questions and areas you want looked at.
+To get the best out of your mentor though, you need to be learning magic on your own time, and coming to them with questions and areas you want looked at with their professional eye.
 Otherwise, you may just end up sitting there twiddling your thumbs!
-Previous Blog Next Post
+Previous Post Next Post